nima70/ideariver.core.public/README.md

 - Provides a centralized repository for core abstractions that can be used across all IdeaRiver services and applications.
 - Ensures separation of concerns by keeping core logic isolated from business and infrastructure layers.

+## Maintenance and Documentation

+The documentation for package maintainers, including instructions on how to use, update, and manage the package, is located in the docs folder.
+This includes scripts, maintenance procedures, and any work instructions necessary for managing and maintaining the package.

 ## Installation

 Install the package using npm: